-The Contractor is responsible for staking all other items not specifically listed and deemed necessary to construct the project per the Plans and Specifications.
+The Contractor is responsible for staking all other items deemed necessary to construct the project per the Plans and Specifications.
 All costs associated with Contractor staking shall be incidental to the Work and be included in the Contract unit prices.